adyork/python-ecology-lesson/_episodes/20-git.md

    * Yes and no. Commands are simple, concepts can be tricky at first.
 * Is GitHub just for open-source software?
    * No, you can use it for copyrighted software and you can create private repositories
-* Is GitHub free?
-   * Yes, with some limitations.
 * Can I use git without using GitHub?
    * Yes
+* Is github free?
+   * Yes, the core functionality of github is free though there are some limitations such as the number of collaborators in a private repository.
+There is no longer a limit to the number of private repositories you create in a free account.

 ### More resources